melmcchau/movie-rating-predictor-project-uwseds/docs/functional_specs.md

 ___________

 Reviews on movies are created by critics and have an impact on the success and awards of a given movie.
 These reviews include chunks of text that describe the movie and the review, this project is providing the user information about how a critic rates movies over time so they can see if there is variation in rating and sentiment over the years.
 The problems we will solved are as follows:
-•	General movie rating trend line for all the movies we have during a time span
+•	The median of movie rating trend line for all the movies we have during a time span
 •	Sentiment analysis for the top five critics who have most quotes in a specific year
 •	Word frequency analysis for the quotes of top critics in a specific year